aukevisser/windowsearch/README.md

 - *thres_irr* is the irrigated fraction threshold used for pixel selection
 - *response* can be 'PC/PD' or 'PD', depending on whether pixel selection should occur by changes in the irrigated fraction, or based on the present-day irrigated fraction.

+## Data pre-processing

+### Historical Irrigation Dataset
+This dataset contains spatial information on the Area Equipped for Irrigation (AEI) at a resolution of 5 arcmin [Siebert et al., 2015](https://www.hydrol-earth-syst-sci.net/19/1521/2015/).
+The window searching analysis on the irrigated fraction, which is calculated from AEI using a bash script containing CDO commands (*HID_regrid.sh*).

+### Temperature datasets
+Temperature datasets can in principle be used as long as they are can be accessed via Python.